 Please speak with your primary care physician and clinic staff about resources available to help you with your prescription medications.
 Many clinics affiliated with CareNet have reduced-cost pharmacies on site.

-The Pharmacy Counter, a locally owned pharmacy, offers special “We Care Pricing” to CareNet members for prescription medications, medical supplies and home medical equipment.
+The Pharmacy Counter, which is part of ProMedica, offers special “We Care Pricing” to CareNet members for prescription medications, medical supplies and home medical equipment.
 Members must present both their CareNet membership card and a picture ID.
-Please visit or contact one of the following locations for specific information.
+Please visit or contact the following location for more information.

-also endorses the following programs that may provide relief to the high cost of prescription medications:
+In addition to The Pharmacy Counter and Toledo Family Pharmacy, Toledo-Lucas County CareNet also endorses the following programs, which may provide relief to the high cost of prescription medications.

 Many discount stores (Kmart, Walmart, Sam’s Club, Target, Meijer, Giant Eagle, Kroger, etc.) offer reduced pricing on generic medications.
 Some provide free prescriptions for specific antibiotics.
 Contact these pharmacies for specific information on your prescription.

 Additional resources for generic medications include: